shipmonk-rnd/doctrine-entity-preloader/README.md

     - vendor/shipmonk/doctrine-entity-preloader/rules.neon
 ```

-If [phpstan/phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine) is installed, real Doctrine metadata will be used for more accurate type inference.
+If [phpstan/phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine) is installed and `objectManagerLoader` is used, all mapping formats become available (xml, phpdoc, yaml).
+Otherwise, only modern attributes are supported.

 ## Usage